 Explore an Exciting and Growing Career Field by Pursuing an Online Cybersecurity Degree

-There are nearly 300,000 open cyber security jobs in the United States and 2 million jobs globally in 2019¹.
+As of 2022, there are nearly 600,000 open cyber security jobs in the United States – and projections indicate 3.5 million jobs will come available by 2025¹.
 That means your choice to earn a cyber security degree is a smart one.
 And since most jobs in this field require a degree, you’d be right on track studying at Liberty University.

 Did You Know?